FD_CLOEXEC not set for log_access_fd and err->fd

 Maybe, if system does not support CLOEXEC, also cache highest fd, so you don't have to call close 4000 times only to get EBADFD, in case only a couple of fd's are actually used.

-#3 Updated by stbuehler over 4 years ago
+#3 Updated by stbuehler about 5 years ago

 Apart from mod_cgi there should be no performance issues with the "close"-loop.
 And if you use mod_cgi, you shouldn't care about performance anyway :)